dadaatom/BetterConsole/README.md

 BetterConsole console = new BetterConsole();
 ```

-By default the BetterConsole will only reload up to 1000 console lines, as depending on the implmentation reloads may occur frequently and adding a limit may improve preformance.
+By default the BetterConsole will only reload up to 1000 console lines, as depending on the implementation reloads may occur frequently and adding a limit may improve preformance.
 Here's another constructor call where our implementation may contain very frequent reloads.

 ```csharp
 BetterConsole console = new BetterConsole(displayLimit = 100);